Decoding Wisdom: Unraveling Quotes' Deeper Meaning

 Therefore, it’s important to follow the rules of the citation style you are using when formatting quotes.
 This includes using the correct punctuation, maintaining consistent indentation for block quotes, and correctly citing the source of the quote 3,

-6. Quote Theories
+6. Quote Theories.

-Intentionality Theory
+Intentionality Theory.

 The intentionality theory is a concept in psychology that refers to the ability to act purposefully or deliberately, guided by intentions in the sense of mental representations of goals.